Skip to main content

 Statistics

 Once you've completed at least 20 tasks, the Statistics page unlocks.
 It gives you a visual overview of your habits and productivity.
-The dashboard updates once a day and is based on your latest 150 completed tasks.
+These statistics are based on your latest ~150 completed tasks.
 Here's what you'll find:

 These stats are meant to be a reward and a mirror - not a guilt trip.
 They help you understand your own rhythm so you can plan better.